NCAR/ncharts/ncharts/fixtures/README.txt

 Note that the json parser is more picky than python, the last entry in a dictionary or list should NOT be followed by a comma.

 Adding a platform
-    Edit platform.json.
+    Edit platform.json, and copy/paste the lines of an existing platform.

 Adding a project
-    Edit projects.json, and copy paste the json lines for an existing project.
+    Edit projects.json, and copy/paste the json lines from an existing project to add your new project.

     The primary key, "pk", for a project is its name, which should be unique to each.

-    For a name of local time zone for the project, look at the directories in /usr/share/zoneinfo, for example "Europe/Lisbon".
+    For a name of local timezone for the project, look at the directories in /usr/share/zoneinfo, for example "Europe/Lisbon".
     Check that the timezone is listed in timezones.json.
 If not, add it.

     Once you've added a project, then in platforms.json, add that project to every platform which will provide